Exeton/SpigotTutorial/Lessons/Lesson 2 ~ Hello World Message.md

 This tutorial will show you how to create an event and send messages to players.
 In this lesson, you will create a new project before we get started.

 ## Setup
-For this plugin, you'll need to create a new project named Hello Player using the four steps of plugin creation.
-1. Add Spigot as a libary
-2. Create an artifact (the jar your plugin will create)
-3. Create a plugin.yml
-4. Create your main class
-You will probably need to look back at the first tutorial to remember how to do these steps.
-Although you can just add code to the last plugin instead of creating a new project, it's good pratice to make a new one.

-## Before Coding
-Before we start coding, build your plugin.
-Then run your server and type /plugins.
-Ensure that your plugin is Green and on the list of enabled plugins.
+Create a new project, and create all the files and code needed for plugins.
+You can review [Creating A Plugin](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md) for any steps you've forgotten.
+Be sure to reload your server, and make sure your plugin is enabled when you run /plugins.

+#### Possible Errors
-If your plugin isn't green, check the console for errors.
-Some possible errors include:
+If your plugin isn't enabled, it might be for any number of reasons.

+1. Is a jar being created in the output directory you specified.
+If it isn't, you might not have moved compile output onto your jar file in the artifacts tab of the project structure window (the window opened with ctrl + alt + shift + s).
+2. Your plugin.yml might have an error, or it might not be in the src folder (and instead might be in a package).
-1. Your Main class doesn't extend JavaPlugin
+3. Your Main class doesn't extend JavaPlugin
-2. There's an error in your plugin description
+4. If it isn't any of those reasons, check your server console for an error.
+If an error appears, be sure to google it.

 ## Coding
-Now that we know your plugin works, we can add an events.
-Events allow you to execute portions of code whenever something happens.
+In the last lesson, we added code to onEnable().
+In this lesson, we're going to add code inside events.
+Note: Events allow you to execute portions of code whenever something happens.
 For example
 - When a player joins the server
 - When a player dies
 - When an entity damages another entity
 - When a player moves
 - When a player clicks something in their inventory

 In our case we're going to use the PlayerJoinEvent, which will provide us information about a player when they join our server.
-The first thing you're going to do is create a new Java class called OnPlayerJoin.
-It's important not to name this calss OnPlayerJoinEvent because that's the name of the class inside the SpigotAPI that we'll be using.
-In other words, we'd be creating a class with the same name as a class we're going to be using in our code, which can be confusing.
+We can use this information to send players messages whenever they join.
+To get started, create a new Java class called OnPlayerJoin.
+It's important not to name this calss OnPlayerJoinEvent because that's the name of the class inside the SpigotAPI which will cause naming conflicts.
+To elobrate, we'd be creating a class with the same name as a class we're going to be using in our code, which we'll avoid for simplicity's sake.

-Pictures of creating class inside the package.

-Besides making the event class, there's 3 things you need to do to get your event working.
+There are 3 things we need to do to get this event working.
 1. Implement Listener
 2. Add an @EventHandler annotation above the method that'll be ran by the event.
 3. Register the event